junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Obi-Wan stares at the boy -- a young man actually, he looks more like a leader now, standing before the group, soothing them with soft voice, giving them instructions of how to fix some of the difficulties -- how to fix a tool that's broken, who to ask for medical advices, what to do to release a pain, what they're short of and where they might find, and many more.
 Anakin is still in his art-smudged hooded jacket, but the whole vibe radiating from him seems so different -- less of a dreamy naughty artist, but a responsible leader that actually cares about people, helps people.
 Except, undoubtedly, evidently, he *is* a rebellion force now, from the Empire's perspective, gathering secret assemblies, encouraging the complaints toward the Empire, disassembling the hard-earned peace the Empire is trying to maintain.
 There is no defense for that.

 Obi-Wan takes a candid photo from his hidden position, bites his lips, and goes back to continue staring at the scene. *Does he really have to take him in?
 But he doesn't seem to have a choice, does he?
-The order is quiet clear, so is the consequence.* He remembers Count Dooku's figure, swaying before his eyes like a shadow, with a quiet but menacing tone: "If you fail, *I* will go to the Lower Level myself.
+The order is quiet clear, so is the consequence.*

+He remembers Count Dooku's figure, swaying before his eyes like a shadow, with a quiet but menacing tone: "If you fail, *I* will go to the Lower Level myself.
 Do you understand?"

 His hands are clenched into fists with white knuckles again.

 He's so focused in his thoughts now he almost doesn't realize since when the conversation and the assembly has stopped.
 People's talking voice die down like waning sea waves, but they're oddly not leaving yet.

-Obi-Wan wonders what their next move is going to be, when the young voice echoes in the space, loud and clear: "How long are you planning on staying there, Jedi Master Kenobi?"
+Obi-Wan wonders what their next move is going to be, when the young voice echoes in the space, loud and clear: "How long are you planning on hiding there, Jedi Master Kenobi?"

 <br>